Rupak1432/cpp/ActivityLog.md

      - `g++ -std=c++17 -o foo foo.cpp`

 ### March 7 2021
 - Read subsection 1.1: Statements and structure of a program and made notes.

 ### March 8 2021
+- Read subsection 1.1: Statements and structure of a program and made notes.

+### March 9 2021
+- Read subsection 1.2: Comments and made notes.

+### March 10 2021
 -